tel/oauthenticated/README.md

   See the `examples` directory for a script making a OAuth call to a URL with default parameters.
 Run `stack examples/oauth-authenticate.hs --help` for usage.

+## Three-legged Protocol

+  Warning: the implementation in ThreeLegged.hs has not been tested since recent refactoring and may or may not do anything useful.